siriuslythough/StanNet/README.md

 ```
 Use the path to this folder with `--root`.

-> Example source: public pose datasets (e.g., YogaPoses) work out‑of‑the‑box, but StanNet is not restricted to poses.
+> Example source: public YogaPoses datasets work out‑of‑the‑box, but StanNet is not restricted to poses.

 ## Quickstart
 ### Train (example)